t-mart/wap/README.rst

   **Importantly, you do not need to provide the ``Interface`` and ``Version`` tags!**
   *wap* can generate these for you from the WoW version you specified in ``wow-versions[*].version`` and the version your supply when you ``wap upload``.
-  If you do provide these tags, *wap* will do as you say, but will emit a warning.
+  If you do provide these tags, *wap* will do as you say, but will emit a warning and likely break some of its guarantees.

   You may add custom tags here too, if you wish.
 Custom tags may be retrieved with the
   |GetAddOnMetadata function|_, but only if they are prefixed with ``X-``. *wap* will